A note on the cone conjecture for K3 surfaces in positive characteristic: The main theorem

 \begin{thm} Let $O(\Pic(X))$ be the orthogonal group for $\Pic(X)$ with respect to the intersection form and let $\Gamma$ be the subgroup of $O(\Pic(X))$ consisting of elements preserving the nef cone. \begin{enumerate} \item The natural map $\Aut(X) \rightarrow \Gamma$ has finite kernel and cokernel. \item The group $\Aut(X)$ is finitely generated. \item The action of $\Aut(X)$ on $\Nef(X)$ has a rational polyhedral fundamental domain. \item The set of orbits of $\Aut(X)$ in the nodal classes of $X$ is finite. \end{enumerate} \end{thm} \begin{proof}

 When $k$ has characteristic $0$, this is a standard result of Torelli's Theorem and Sterk's results \cite{sterk}.
 Now suppose $k$ has positive characteristic $p$.
-If we fix a very ample $L$ on $X$, the kernel of the map $\Aut(X) \rightarrow \Gamma$ is contained in the automorphism group $\Aut(X,L)$ of the pair.
+If we fix a very ample $L$ on $X$, the kernel of the map $\Aut(X) \rightarrow \Gamma$ is contained in the automorphism group $\Aut(X,L)$ of the pair (because any such element leaves every invertible sheaf invariant).
 This latter group is finite type, since it is contained in $\mathrm{PGL}(N)$ for some $N$, and discrete, since $X$ has no nontrivial vector fields, thus finite.
-Even in characteristic $0$, this kernel can be nontrivial; for instance, for a double cover of a plane sextic with Picard rank $1$, the standard involution acts trivially on $\Pic(X)$.

 For the remaining claims, we argue as follows.
 If $X$ has finite height then we have by Theorem \ref{specialize automorphisms} and Corollary \ref{C:nef preserved} that $X$ has a lift $X_1$ to an algebraically closed field of characteristic $0$ such that the specialization isomorphism $\Pic(X_1)\to\Pic(X)$ is equivariant with respect to the specialization map $\Aut(X_1)\to\Aut(X)$, and the nef cone specializes to the nef cone.
 Since we know all statements for $X_1$, it follows immediately that the image of $\Aut(X)$ in $\Gamma$ is of finite index, and that $\Gamma$ acts on $\Nef(X)=\Nef(X_1)$ with a rational polyhedral fundamental domain.
-Once we have finiteness of kernel and cokernel, we have that $\Aut(X)$ is finitely generated because $\Gamma$ is finitely generated (Schreier's lemma).
+Once we have finiteness of kernel and cokernel, we have that $\Aut(X)$ is finitely generated because $\Gamma$ is finitely generated (Schreier's lemma \cite{gps}).

-If $X$ is supersingular but has Picard number less than 5, then by Proposition \ref{P:finitize the height} $X$ is the specialization of a $K3$ surface $X_1$ over an algebraically closed field of characteristic $p$ that has finite height such that the specialization map $\Pic(X_1)\to\Pic(X)$ is an isomorphism that is equivariant with respect to the specialization map $\Aut(X_1)\to\Aut(X)$.
-The same argument as in the previous paragraph concludes the proof.

 If $X$ is Shioda-supersingular, then the proof is given in Section \ref{S:Shioda}. \end{proof}